iconify/iconify/README.md

 -   [Svelte demo with Vite](./iconify-icon-demo/svelte-demo/) - demo for web component with Svelte using Vite.
 Run `npm run dev` to start demo.
 -   [SvelteKit demo](./iconify-icon-demo/sveltekit-demo/) - demo for web component with SvelteKit.
 Run `npm run dev` to start the demo.
 -   [Vue 3 demo](./iconify-icon-demo/vue-demo/) - demo for web component with Vue 3.
 Run `npm run dev` to start demo.
+-   [Vue 2 demo](./iconify-icon-demo/vue2-demo/) - demo for web component with Vue 2.
+Run `npm run build` to build demo and `npm run serve` to start it.

 ### Iconify icon components